slvpaul/tictactoe/README.md

-This project is a Tic-Tac-Toe game that was built using a combination of technologies to create a seamless user experience.
-The frontend of the game was built using React, which was served using Nginx web server.
+This project is a Tic-Tac-Toe game written in React on the frontend.
 The backend of the game was built using Node.js with the socket.io library for real-time communication between players.
-To ensure scalability and ease of deployment, the entire project was containerized using Docker.
+It uses nginx as a web server and the entire project was containerized using Docker.

-The frontend of the game was built using React, a popular JavaScript library for building user interfaces.
-It was designed to be responsive and user-friendly, allowing players to easily navigate the game and make their moves.
-The Nginx web server was used to serve the React application, providing a reliable and fast connection to the game.

-The backend of the game was built using Node.js, a popular JavaScript runtime environment, and the socket.io library, which was used to handle real-time communication between players.
-This allowed players to play the game in real-time, without any delays or lag.

-To ensure scalability and ease of deployment, the entire project was containerized using Docker.
-This allows the project to be easily deployed to different environments, without the need to worry about compatibility issues.
-The use of Docker also makes it easy to scale the application, as new instances of the application could be easily added to handle an increase in traffic.

-Overall, the project was a success, providing a fun and engaging Tic-Tac-Toe game with a responsive and user-friendly interface.
-The use of Nginx, Node.js, socket.io, and Docker ensured that the game was scalable, easy to deploy, and provided a real-time experience to players.